 Kabaddi is another sport deeply rooted in India’s tradition.
 Originating in ancient India, this contact sport has gained global recognition, especially with the advent of the Pro Kabaddi League.
 It is played between two teams, with players taking turns to raid the opposing team’s half while holding their breath.
 Kabaddi is fast-paced, requiring strength, agility, and strategic thinking.

 The Pro Kabaddi League, launched in 2014, has boosted the popularity of the sport, attracting large viewership and sponsorship.
 Kabaddi is widely played in rural parts of India and has a rich heritage, often associated with rural festivals and regional competitions.
-The sport’s fast-growing popularity is a testament to its relevance in the modern era of Indian sports and become most popular sports in India.
+The sport’s fast-growing popularity is a testament to its relevance in the modern era of Indian sports and has become the most popular sport in India.

 #3.
 Hockey